diversity and belonging.

 Building Belonging Every Day.

-See and appreciate our identity groups, and be curious about our unique histories and humanity.
-Appreciating the impact of being a member of a particular identity group or global region — while simultaneously seeing and being with the actual human being (and not a label) — is not easy to do in our culture.
-We are building brave environments that allow us to ask more and make our assumptions seeable.
+Living in this place of appreciating the impact of being a member of a particular group and seeing and being with the actual human being (and not a label), is not an easy performance in our culture.
+Building brave environments that allow us to ask more and make our assumptions seeable is a performance we want to lean into.

-Value and learn from the deep and long history of social activism — and continue to take action and learn.
-While change is possible — and happening — the production and reinforcement of systemic oppression has been deliberate and is ongoing.
+Value history and continue to learn.
+Let’s value and learn from the deep and long history of social activism — and continue to take action, learn, and build new tools for now.
+Let’s appreciate that while change and transformation are possible — and happening — the production and reinforcement of systemic oppression has been deliberate and is ongoing.
 We must be attuned to continuous efforts to divide us and catalyze hatred and violence, while we see and build upon emerging positive progress.

 “Whoever told you that changing the world can be done without changing yourself?”